matejc/nixui/README.md

 $ make just-run-it
 ```

-and wait for the line `Web server listening at: http://localhost:8000/` in the console - open in browser: `http://localhost:8000/`.
+and wait for the node-webkit window to appear.

-When you are done press `Ctrl+C` to kill it.

 Development